 The health, safety and wellbeing of our visitors, staff and future residents, is our top priority.
 Please be assured that we continue to update and adapt our COVID-19 response plan in accordance with the latest UK Government, NHS and UK Health Security Agency (previously known as Public Health England) rulings and recommendations, the regulatory and best practice guidance from the Care Quality Commission, (CQC).

-As well as closely monitoring the guidance and advice set out by the Government and CQC, we conduct weekly organisational COVID-19 calls, responsible for ensuring our alignment to the evolving guidelines on care home safety.
+As well as closely monitoring the guidance and advice set out by the Government and CQC, we conduct regular organisational COVID-19 calls, responsible for ensuring our alignment to the evolving guidelines on care home safety.

 Visiting our care home to see a loved one

 We recognise that it is important to stay in touch with friends and family members who live at Ashton Manor and keep connected whenever possible.
 However, there are a number of guidelines we want you to follow to keep your friend or family member and other residents safe from Covid-19.

 You will not be able to visit anyone in a care home if you: